 So, it’s been quite a long time since I posted a blog here.
 As many of you know, I had a baby.
 I bought a house.
 I (re)started graduate school.
 And with all that going on, it’s been a struggle to keep up with the usual stuff–work, family, my own self-care, and the many other things that are important to me.
 I would love to promise that I’ll post an update soon, but it’s not realistic for me right now.
 So, I’ve got a few awesome guest bloggers lined up.
 I can’t wait to share what they have to say, as these ladies are truly amazing.

 Today’s guest blog post is written by a great and wise fellow friend in recovery, Amy Louise Kinman.
 She’s going to discuss the role of triggers in recovery.
 What can we say about triggers that hasn’t already been said before?
-Read on to find out.:)
+Read on to find out.

 Have you ever heard the saying “What you resist will persist”?
 How about Newton’s 3rd Law of Motion: “Every action has an equal and opposite reaction”?
-When it comes to eating disorders, trauma, and some other mental health conditions, I believe both of these to be true12722131_10207270189527224_143811325_n about a little something called “triggers.”
+When it comes to eating disorders, trauma, and some other mental health conditions, I believe both of these to be true about a little something called “triggers.”
 Allow me to explain.

 People with eating disorders often talk about trigger foods, triggering events, and triggering people.
 Labeling things as “triggering” like this gives these things far too much power over us!
 These things we call “triggering” set us off only because of the thoughts we have related to them.
 That’s right.
 It’s our own mind allowing these things to be problems for us!
 The more we avoid these things, the more we are potentially perpetuating the issue.
 I’m not saying, for example, that a person with the fear of snakes should be thrown into a pit of rattlers in order to get over their phobia, but perhaps visit a zoo or a friend who owns a snake.
 Do some research about snakes.
 Get to know them, slowly.
 Each time the snake-phobic person confronts the fear, it will have that much less power over them.
 Each time a fear is confronted, it’s an opportunity to understand the thoughts behind the fear and implement a healthy coping mechanism when necessary.